 Hoot Owl Hoot (Ages 4 and up)

-Enchanted Forrest Children’s Game (ages 4 and up — updated from the classic version)
+Enchanted Forrest Children’s Game (ages four and up — updated from the classic version)

 A magical treasure hunt game in the land of fairy tales!
-Roll the dice and round the board, sneaking a peek at treasures hidden in the Enchanted Forest along the way.
-Be the first player to find the treasures the king seeks and the kingdom is yours!
+Roll the dice and round the board, peaking at treasures hidden in the Enchanted Forest along the way.
+Be the first player to find the treasures the king seeks, and the kingdom is yours!

 Race to the Treasure (Ages 5 and up)

 Players try to beat the Ogre to the treasure by creating a path from Start to End.
-Along the way, they need to collect three keys to open the treasure.
-If players strategize, cooperate and build a path together before the Ogre gets there, they all win!
+Along the way, they must collect three keys to open the treasure.
+If players strategize, cooperate, and build a path together before the Ogre gets there, they all win!

 Mermaid Island (Ages 5 and up)

-In this game players work together to help the Mermaids swim to Mermaid Island before the Sea Witch gets there.
-Spin and move, pick up a wand and get the power to defeat the Sea Witch!
+In this children’s board game, players work together to help the Mermaids swim to Mermaid Island before the Sea Witch gets there.
+Spin and move, pick up a wand, and get the power to defeat the Sea Witch!
 If the mermaids get to the island safely, everyone wins!

 Gather the family around the game table for this easy-to-learn favorite.
-Players take turns placing pieces on their board, each starting from their corner.
+Players place pieces on the game board, each starting from their corner.
 Each new piece must touch at least one other piece of the same color, but only at the corners!
 The goal is to get rid of all your pieces.
 The game ends when all players are blocked from laying down any more of their pieces.